 Reasons to Legalize Cannabis Medically

-In 1850, cannabis was a part of the American pharmacopeia and was used as a popular medicine until the Marihuana Tax Act was put into effect in 1937.
+In 1850, cannabis was a part of the American pharmacopeia and was used until the Marihuana Tax Act was put into effect in 1937.
 There have been several conspiracies as to why this happened – like King Cotton was terrified of the power of hemp and Big Pharma taking over the medical industry.
 Either way, generations have known about the positive effects of cannabis and now we are finally catching back on.

 But it’s never too late.